JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 <!-- I need to mention here more about OS projects -->

-This section explains how you can inspect your open-source projects using %product%, and how you can use %cloud% to overview %product% inspection results in a convenient form and free for open-source projects.
+This section explains how you can inspect your open-source projects using %product%, and how you can use %cloud% to view %product% inspection results in a convenient form and free for open-source projects.

 ## Before you start